fourdollars/go-playground/fcgi-spawner/README.md

 This project provides a "spawner" service written in Go, designed to manage and proxy requests to a dynamic pool of FastCGI applications.
 It enables a convenient "drop-in" deployment model: simply place a compiled FastCGI executable into a designated directory, and the spawner makes it immediately accessible.

-The spawner is designed for efficiency and flexibility, supporting two types of FastCGI applications:
-1.  **Socket-based (`.fcgi`):** Traditional FastCGI applications that are given a Unix socket path via the command line.
+The spawner is designed for efficiency and flexibility, exclusively supporting **Socket-based (`.fcgi`)** applications.
+These applications are given a Unix socket path via the command line, which the spawner provides when it starts them.
+The spawner *requires* the `-socketDir` flag to be provided for operation.
-2.  **Stdio-based (`.fcgi.stdio`):** Modern applications that expect a listening socket to be provided on their standard input (i.e., socket activation).

 In addition to managing applications, the spawner can also serve static files (HTML, CSS, etc.), acting as a simple, lightweight web server.

 ## ✨ Features

 -   **Drop-in Deployment**: Add new FastCGI applications by simply uploading a compiled binary.
 No need to restart or reload Nginx.
--   **Dual FCGI Modes**: Supports both traditional socket-path and modern stdio-based (socket activation) FastCGI applications.
+-   **Socket-Based FCGI**: Supports traditional FastCGI applications that communicate over Unix sockets.
+The spawner *requires* the `-socketDir` flag.
 -   **Persistent Processes**: Manages a pool of running FastCGI applications, reusing processes for multiple requests for high performance.
 This is **not** a CGI-like model.
--   **Idle Process Management**: Automatically terminates application processes after a configurable idle period to conserve resources.
+-   **Idle Process Management**: Automatically terminates application processes after a configurable idle period (`-idleTimeout`) to conserve resources.
--   **Hot-Reloading**: Automatically detects changes to `.fcgi` or `.fcgi.stdio` binaries and restarts the corresponding child process.
+-   **Hot-Reloading**: Automatically detects changes (file writes) to `.fcgi` binaries in the `webRoot` and restarts the corresponding child process.
--   **Static File Serving**: Optionally serve static files from a designated directory.
+-   **Static File Serving**: Optionally serve static files from a designated directory (`-staticRoot`).
+Hidden files (starting with `.`) are not served.
 -   **Child Process Logging**: Captures and logs the `stdout` and `stderr` of each spawned FastCGI application for easy debugging.
 -   **Security Conscious**: Includes path safety checks to prevent directory traversal attacks.